zofe/burp/README.md

 ```
 This snippet should give you the idea that you can use Burp to define some behavior "across laravel routes".
-For example if there is a query string like this: `?ord=-title` then fire  "sort"  event.
+This url: `/articles/list?ord=-title` will fire "sort"  event.
+This url: `/articles/list/pg/2?ord=title`  will fire "sort" and  "page"

-More, As you know laravel pagination work natively "only" with something like this: `?page=1`, but in this sample, for this controller, It will work
+More, as you know laravel pagination work natively "only" with something like this: `/articles/list?page=1`, but in this sample for this controller It will work
-via segment `/pg/1` (without to create a custom pagination class).
+via segment: `/articles/list/pg/x` (without to create a custom pagination class).